mazi76erX2/Peanut-Butter-Payroll-Backend/README.md

 1. **Open the application in your browser:**
    For the FastAPI application OpenAPI docs: [http://localhost:8000/docs](http://localhost:8000/docs)

-    For the Next.js application: [http://localhost:3000](http://localhost:3000)

-    For PGAdmin: [http://localhost:5050](http://localhost:5050) this is used to view and add data to the database manually.

-    To create mock data for the database navigation to the FastAPI application OpenAPI docs and use the `POST /items/create_mock_data/generate-mock-data/` endpoint or click on the 'Create Mock Data' button on the Next.js application.
+    To create mock data for the database navigation to the FastAPI application OpenAPI docs and use the `POST /api/seed` endpoint or click on seed data in the FastAPI docs page.

 ## Tools and Justifications